New York Central College: Hostility to the college

 The local hostility to the college was a factor in its demise.
 As it was put in a typically inaccurate newspaper column, which mistakenly puts Mary King's father at the head of the college:

 There is a pretentious wooden structure, of a semi-classic exterior, standing in the little village of McGrawville, Cortland County, N.Y., which was formerly the seat of what was known, in the anti-slavery days, as the "New York Central College."
 This institution was devoted to the education of negroes....
 The head of this college...was a clergyman of liberal views, who became a stout advocate of intermarriage between whites and negroes: a development, by the way. which is regarded in the South to this day with holy horror, and militated against by severe penalties.
 But there were no statutes against miscegenation in New York in those days, so that a burly, ambitious negro, heartily in accord with the matrimonial views of the august parent, proceeded to elope one day with his daughter.
 This unexpected denouement quickly illustrated in a very prosaic way the disparity between theory and practice.
 Seizing his gun, and taking Immediate transportation in the most available vehicle, the irate parent pursued the bi-colored couple with all the impetuosity of Pharoah chasing the flying Israelites down into the Red Sea.
 And then the "New York Central College" for the education of negro youths experienced the sad fate of Pharoah at the hiatus of the purple waters.

 William Allen affair

 A scandal arose when, in 1853, an African-American professor, William G. Allen, became engaged to a white student, Mary King.
 To escape violent repercussions, Allen fled to New York City, where he was joined by his fiancée.
 They married—the first black male–white female marriage in the country's history—and immediately left for England, never to return.
 This event exacerbated already lingering social and political opposition to the school.
-Marlene Parks has published a collection of press clippings, which show the hostility.